float3/float3.github.io/content/blog/people-who-talk-about-ai.md

   - writing
   - ai
 ---
-I recently that the misfortune of stumbling on [Drew DeVault's](https://drewdevault.com/weird-guys/) list, so i decided to write a list myself this is a non-exhaustive list about people worried for the future of humanity.
+I recently had the misfortune of stumbling on [Drew DeVault's](https://drewdevault.com/weird-guys/) list, so i decided to write a list myself this is a non-exhaustive list about people worried for the future of humanity.
 Request additions, removals, or changes [via email](mailto:contact@hilll.dev); patches welcome.

 ---